dgbeck/backbone.marionette.subviews/README.md

 	4. [subviews are created and rendered in the order they appear in the underscore template]
 	5. after:render event is fired

+You can turn on debugMode be setting variable of same name to true, which will help in debugging errors in rendering code.
+(The call stack can be difficult to interpret when several layers deep.)